sushichan044/template-ts-lib-monorepo/README.md

 This repository is a monorepo setup for developing TypeScript libraries, specifically tailored for ESLint configuration analysis and rule exploration.
 It leverages modern tools and practices to ensure efficient development, testing, and publishing workflows.

+You can get started with `degit sushichan044/template-ts-lib-monorepo` to create your own project based on this template.

 ## Development Setup

 This project uses [pnpm](https://pnpm.io/) workspaces for efficient monorepo management.